Aphatheology/future-stack-assessment/README.md

 - [ ] Categories hierarchy
 - [ ] Real-time stock updates via WebSockets
 - [ ] Caching layer with Redis
+- [ ] Extend idempotency to other endpoints, especially payment related endpoints when implemented

 **Built with ❤️ for the Paystack Future Stack Program**